Gray-Wu/AOE4-season-5-6-statistics/README.md

 #### 📝The approach For a Solution
 With the start of each season, all players' ranked ladder title and ratings from the previous season are cleared to zero.
 Meaning analyzing season 5 (6-16-23 to 11-14-23) and season 6 (11-14-23 to 3-20-24) match and player data can provide us with very valuable insights into the balancing of the game and give an idea of what the current season 7 might look like.
 With visualization inspiration from [AOE4 WORLD](https://aoe4world.com/), I will do a deep dive into these categories for seasons 5 and 6 ranked play match data:
 - Player distribution in solo queue by rank title/points
-- Player win rates in solo queue by rank title/points
 - Civilization win rates in ranked 1v1 by rank title/points
 - Civilization overall matchup win rates in 1v1 ranked
 - Civilization win rates in 1v1 ranked by maps
 - Civilization pick rate in 1v1 ranked by rank title/points
-- Average Game duration in 1v1 ranked by rank title/points